Alex Kirilloff Player Props: Twins vs. Tigers

 Alex Kirilloff At The Plate

-- Kirilloff has seven doubles, three home runs and 19 walks while hitting .273.
+- Kirilloff is hitting .272 with seven doubles, four home runs and 19 walks.

-- In 35 games played this year, he has hit a homer in two of them.
+- In 61.1% of his 36 games this season, Kirilloff has picked up at least one hit.
+He's also had eight multi-hit games.

+- He has gone deep in three games this year (8.3%), leaving the park in 2.9% of his plate appearances.

-- In nine games this year (25.7%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this season (27.8%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.